NVIDIA/aistore/README.md

 ## Command-line Load Generator

-`dfcloader` is a command-line tool that is included with DFC and that can be immediately used to generate load and evaluate cluster performance.
+`dfcloader` is a command-line tool that is included with AIStore and that can be immediately used to generate load and evaluate cluster performance.

 For usage, run `$ dfcloader -help` or see [the source](cmd/dfcloader/main.go) for usage examples.

 ## Metrics with StatsD

-In DFC, each target and proxy communicates with a single [StatsD](https://github.com/etsy/statsd) local daemon listening on a UDP port `8125` (which is currently fixed).
+In AIStore, each target and proxy communicates with a single [StatsD](https://github.com/etsy/statsd) local daemon listening on a UDP port `8125` (which is currently fixed).
 If a target or proxy cannot connect to the StatsD daemon at startup, the target (or proxy) will run without StatsD.

 StatsD publishes local statistics to a compliant backend service (e.g., [graphite](https://graphite.readthedocs.io/en/latest/)) for easy but powerful stats aggregation and visualization.